 Light & Temperature

-The strikingly exotic Queen Emma Lily thrives when planted in full to partial sun.
+The strikingly exotic Crinum Lily Queen Emma thrives when planted in partial to full sun.
 In some cases, the plant may also grow in shadier areas but leans more towards sunnier and warm locations.

 However, the leaves revert to a bright green color when in a shady spot.